 Tell me about the Mopho.
 Where did the concept for that synth come from?

 Roughly speaking it’s a one-voice Prophet 08, with additional features like sub-oscillators and feedback.
 It also has a module version.
 A lot of people forget that it was the first low-cost module.
-When it came out, $400 for analog synth was unheard of.
-Everybody and their brother are making low-cost analog synths now, most of which that aren’t programmable.
+When it came out, $400 for an analog synth was unheard of.
+Everybody and their brother are making low-cost analog synths now, most of which aren’t that programmable.
 It’s quite easy to build a simple, non-programmable analog synth.
 Even software companies are doing that now.
 But nobody’s been able to match the features of the Mopho at its price point.
 I don’t think anyone could, because they haven’t been doing it as long as we have.
-So our idea was to make a low-cost, high quality, fully-featured monophonic synth.
-It’s not just one oscillator, two envelopes, one filter, one LFO, and limited routing of modulation.
+So our idea was to make a low-cost, high-quality, fully-featured monophonic synth.
+It’s not just one oscillator, two envelopes, a filter, LFO, and limited routing of modulation.

 How’s the Mopho faring for you, commercially?

-Given your background in developing both monophonic and polyphonic synthesizers, what would you say the advantages are in using one over the other?
+Given your background in developing both monophonic and polyphonic synthesizers, what are the advantages are in using one over the other?